ashjpo/ashjpo.github.io/_posts/2020-01-9-Store Expert.md

 We use artificial intelligence and data analysis in the retail field.
 Provide store owners with customer or VIP identification, business data analysis,customer statistics, etc.

-In this page, I foucus on the part of data anlyze and combination of shopping information and face data.
+In this page, I focus on the part of data analyze and combination of shopping information and face data.
 There are other sections of the "Store Expert", and I will display them on other pages of my site.